Skip to main content

 LinkUpstreamElevation

-Description: The pipe does not have an upstream elevation set within approximately 60ft (20m) of the existing surface, if servicing enabled this can cause constraints on the Level AI model.
+The pipe does not have an upstream elevation set within approximately 60 ft, or 20 m, of the existing surface.
+If servicing is enabled, this can create constraints on the Level AI model.

 StructureLidLevel